-Ten long-distance drivers that would have had to drive their trucks themselves in the past can finally let go of the steering wheel in June.
+Ten long-distance drivers that would have had to drive their trucks themselves in the past can finally let go of the steering wheel, in June 2018.
 Having undergone intensive training, they will be overseeing the first platoons driving on the A9 highway (autobahn).
 As part of this trial run, researchers from the Fresenius University of Applied Sciences will be measuring some of the drivers’ physical data—for instance, tracking their eye movements.
 The researchers want to arrange one-on-one interviews to find out what the drivers think of this new technology.
 Other road users’ observations will also be incorporated into the study.
 The scientists hope to be able to gain initial insights into platooning in road transportation.
 Various traffic experts from Germany are eagerly awaiting the results.

 Prof. Christian T. Haas, Chair of the Institute for Complex Health Research at the Fresenius University of Applied Sciences